MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 In this case, we are using existing App Service Plan, but creating new a Web App and Bot Channels Registration.

+> [!NOTE]
-Note: The botId parameter should be globally unique and is used as the immutable bot ID.
+> The botId parameter should be globally unique and is used as the immutable bot ID.
 Also used to configure the displayName of the bot, which is mutable.

 ```cmd
 az group deployment create --name "<name-of-deployment>" --resource-group "<name-of-resource-group>" --template-file "template-with-preexisting-rg.json" --parameters appId="<msa-app-guid>" appSecret="<msa-app-password>" botId="<id-or-name-of-bot>" newWebAppName="<name-of-web-app>" existingAppServicePlan="<name-of-app-service-plan>" appServicePlanLocation="<location>"